 I’m really interested in social justice, and if an artist has a certain power of being heard and voicing something important, it’s right to do it.– Shirin Neshat

 Blek le Rat

 Any urban graffiti artist overhaul would be incomplete without the mention of Blek le Rat.
-This french street artist is widely known as the ‘father of stencil graffiti’.
+This french street artist is widely known as the ‘father of stencil graffiti.'
 Xavier Prou working under this catchy pseudonym is considered the first authentic graffiti artist the world witnessed.
-His art is an epitome of freedom addressing social causes dealing with environment, politics, and poverty.
-Some of his most popular work include 'Diana in Paradise', 'Space Odissey' and 'Pied Piper'.
+His art is the epitome of freedom addressing social causes dealing with the environment, politics, and poverty.
+Some of his most popular works include 'Diana in Paradise', 'Space Odissey' and 'Pied Piper'.

 His art spoke of:

 Just like this graffiti artist’s name is a clever wordplay on an Italian comic book character Blek le Roc, his artwork is also a witty political commentary.
 He used Rat as an anagram for art.
 This can be seen in his The Warrior.
 Being Paris’ first graffiti artist he has had a tremendous influence on the younger generation of street artists like Banksy.